 They say all politics is local, right?
 While most of the debate about immigration focuses on congressional action (or inaction), local communities across the country are the ones who feel the value of immigration most tangibly.

-Now active in more than 50 communities – more than 80 percent of which are in conservative states – the NAE State & Local team works with policymakers, business, and civic leaders to promote policies and programs that help create jobs and drive economic growth.
+Active in over 50 communities – 80 percent of which are in conservative states – the NAE State & Local team works with policymakers, business, and civic leaders to promote policies and programs that help create jobs and drive economic growth.

 Around the country we have seen wins at the state and local levels that are changing the landscape and creating an environment where all residents can reach their full potential.
 This includes 30 municipal offices dedicated to immigrant inclusion; 23 local strategic plans for immigrant integration; tuition equity policies in 22 states; and 32 states plus Washington, DC that have a state Seal of Biliteracy.